juhannam/gct634-2020/practice/README.md

    jupyter notebook

 5. Go to the "practice" folder and open "practice1.ipynb".
-Pleas make sure that the kernel is set to gct634 from the rightmost of the menu.

 6. To deactivate an active environment, use